Mooloolaba Game Fishing Club Constitution

 The objects for which the association is established are:

-(c) To endeavor to ensure that all Members obey the rules as determined herein, both in the letter and spirit and to maintain the highest ethical standard at all times and on all occasions.
+- To endeavour to ensure that all Members obey the rules as determined herein, both in the letter and spirit and to maintain the highest ethical standard at all times and on all occasions.

 RULE 3 POWERS